-Maye joins the Chamber as the Director of Global Initiatives and the Sacramento MBDA Export Center.
+Maye joins the Chamber as the VP of Global & Domestic Programs and the Sacramento MBDA Export Center.
 She brings over a decade of experience in implementing programs for government and international development agencies in Africa, Asia, the Caribbean, and the Middle East.
 She has worked for organizations like World Vision, Food for the Hungry, and the U.S. Agency for International Development in support of developing communities.
 One of her career highlights include working with U.S. federal agencies to launch the first international trade export out of Kandahar, Afghanistan in 30 years since the onset of conflict.

 Cassie is the Global Initiatives Project Manager for CalAsian Chamber of Commerce.
 She first joined the chamber in November 2018 as the Global Initiatives Export Specialist before assuming her current positon.
 Cassie graduated in May 2018 from San Francisco State University, earning her bachelor’s degree in business administration with a concentration in marketing.
 Prior to joining the Chamber, she was the Marketing Specialist for San Francisco State University, College of Business, supporting marketing efforts for Graduate Business Programs and Executive Education events.